harry976/LiquorPediaAPI/README.md

 "ReadCocktailDetails": will return a cocktail linked to a cocktail ID.
 Takes "int cocktailID" as a parameter

+"ReadAllCocktailDetails": will return all cocktails in the database.

 "ReadCocktailTags": will return all tags linked to a cocktail.
 Takes "int cocktailID" as a parameter

 "ReadIngredientsForCocktail": will return all ingredients linked to a cocktail.
 Takes "int cocktailID" as a parameter